jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 * Side Effects - State Changes

 ## Obligations
 Clients bear some responsibility in the relationship.
 To fulfill a contract, the Client is _obligated_ to provide accurate and valid information to the Service Provider.
-The contract should define what qualifies as accurate and valid.
+The contract should define what qualifies as accurate and valid so that Clients know their obligations.

 If the Client does not provide accurate and valid information, then the Service Provider can refuse to honor the contract request.
-For example, if the Service Provider provides a query feature where a phone number is the query key, then if the Client does not provide a valid phone number, then the Service Provider can reject the query, possibly by throwing an exception.
+For example, if the Service Provider provides a query feature where a phone number is the query key, then if the Client does not provide a valid phone number, the Service Provider can reject the query, possibly by throwing an exception.

 Accepting inaccurate or invalid information and attempting to honor the contract produces [Garbage In, Garbage Out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) results.